 There are two types of springs commonly used to lift garage doors: extension and torsion springs.
 Extension springs are used with standard home garage doors, and they work by stretching and retracting.
 They run along the top of the garage door frame, and they balance the weight of the door as it is raised.
 Torsion springs, as the name suggests, work by twisting or coiling, and they use this torque to raise the door.
 Torsion springs are more often used with larger, heavier doors, such as those used in commercial or industrial garages.
 Some homeowners opt for torsion springs, even for smaller garages, because the springs last longer and add to the value of the home.

 Most garage door springs have a lifespan of 10,000 cycles of being raised and lowered.
 Consequently, the lifespan of your springs in years will depend on how often the doors are used.
 If your garage door opens and closes only twice a day, then you can expect the springs to last a good 14 years.
 However, if it goes through many cycles a day, the springs will only last a few years.
 If you’re not sure what part of their lifespan your springs are in right now, it’s a good idea to inspect them regularly.

 When inspecting your garage door springs, try to notice any changes.
 For example, if you notice that the springs are sagging or if you see a marked separation between the coils, it may be a sign of a serious problem.
 You can also test your springs by opening the door partially, and seeing how well it stays in place.
-If you need garage door spring repair in Englewood, FL, check out Discount Garage Doors, Inc., a family-owned business that has a good reputation.
+If you need garage door spring repair in Englewood, FL, check out Business Name, a family-owned business that has a good reputation.